Mobiprox: Supporting Dynamic Approximate Computing on Mobiles: Approximation adaptation strategies

 \section{Approximation adaptation strategies}

-Mobiprox's key strength is its support for context-based runtime adaptation of mobile deep learning approximation.
+Mobiprox's key strength is its support for context-based adaptation of mobile DL approximation.
 The framework itself deliberately does not prescribe the adaptation strategy allowing a developer to implement an arbitrary set of rules driven by energy needs (e.g. ``use higher approximation when battery level falls below 10\%''), the purpose of use (e.g. ``use more accurate HAR models when a user is exercising''), or even business models (e.g. ``use input-adaptable approximation for premium users'').
-Algorithm~\ref{alg:adapt-RT} shows the generic integration of the adaptation strategy within Mobiprox.
 Programming such strategies is trivial, yet, one can envision a more challenging-to-achieve goal, such as ``minimize the energy usage without sacrificing the inference accuracy''.
-In this section \blue{we harness the natural temporal dependence of the instances of sensed data that is characteristic in many mobile computing applications, and devise three strategies demonstrating that a widely applicable goal of energy minimization can be met with Mobiprox.}
+In this section we harness the natural temporal dependence of the instances of sensed data that is characteristic in many mobile computing applications, and devise two strategies demonstrating that a widely applicable goal of energy minimization can be met with Mobiprox.